robert-rjm/Drinking-BlackJack/README.md

 - **Ace split** simplification

 ### **Extensive Drink Rules**
-- [Rules.md](Rules.md) includes the comprehensive set of rules for this version of drinking BlackJAck
+- [Rules.md](Rules.md) includes the comprehensive set of rules for this version of drinking BlackJack
 - These rules are not set in stone, the best rules often come mid-game!
 - Players are encouraged to come up with new rule ideas as they play
 - If they make the game more fun, they are probably worth keeping

-## Drink Responsibly ⚠️
+## ⚠️ Drink Responsibly
 This game is best enjoyed in good company and with good judgment. **Drink responsibly and know your limits**.

 The goal is to have fun, not regrets.